 In the threat modeling phase, we define the assets and processes that could be targeted in an attack and the potential impact on the company.
 Potential threat agents and capabilities are also part of the analysis and are taken into account.

-During testing and exploitation, we will discover vulnerabilities in the systems and applications and attempt to validate them by affecting Confidentiality, Integrity and/or Availability.
+During testing and exploitation, we will discover vulnerabilities in the systems and applicationsvulnerabilities in the systems and applications and attempt to validate them by affecting Confidentiality, Integrity and/or Availability.